2 arrested, ISP trooper injured after multistate pursuit ends in Louisville

 LOUISVILLE, Ky.
-(WDRB) — A man is behind bars after an alleged multistate pursuit with Indiana State Police ended in Louisville.
+(WDRB) — Two people are behind bars after an alleged multistate pursuit with Indiana State Police ended in Louisville.

 LMPD provided support to ISP once Rogers entered Jefferson County, and his vehicle came to a stop in the 5300 block of Cane Run Road.
 Both Rogers and the passenger, whose identity was not released, were taken into custody without incident, police said.